 I was also pleased to see the fun didn’t end after he completed the luminaries and snowman toss game.
 The included explore! magazine featured coloring, games and a small story plus a couple science experiment ideas using ice and food coloring.

-If you are looking for a fun Valentine’s gift for your child that will keep them entertained and not cause cavities 😉 – consider subscribing to Kiwi Crate.
+If you are looking for a fun gift for your child that will keep them entertained throughout the year, consider subscribing to Kiwi Crate.
 There are options from 1 to 12 months.
-And, for a limited time only, start a Kiwi Crate subscription with the Limited Edition: Valentine’s Day Pop-Up Kids’ Project and save 25% on your 1st month PLUS free shipping with promo code: LOVE at checkout.
-Supplies of the valentine’s project are limited.
+And, for a limited time only, get one month free with a 6 to 12 month subscription using promo code: FUN at checkout (valid 4/19/22 – 4/27/22).